nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 1. The user will supply the name of the group, and the indexes that will be added into said group.
 2. `AddGroupCommand` will then get the current filtered list of Persons to get all the persons with the associated indexes.
 3. `AddGroupCommand` will then check if the group already exists.
-If it does not a new group is added.
+If it does not, a new group is added.
-4. All the specified persons' name will now be inserted into the group and display the list of persons in the group.
+4. All the specified persons' names will now be inserted into the group and display the list of persons in the group.

-The sequence diagram below depicts the execution path when a `AddGroupCommand` is executed.
+The sequence diagram below depicts the execution path when an `AddGroupCommand` is executed.

 ![AddGroupSequenceDiagram](images/AddGroupSequenceDiagram.png)